NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

     The scene epsilon is a factor on the SCENE_EPSILON_SCALE (1.0e-7f) which move the ray tmin value along the ray direction to avoid self-intersections with the surface a continuation ray starts from.
 Because this is a scene size depended method, this can be adjusted if there are "shadow acne" effects (usually darker circular artifacts on flat surfaces) due to self-intersection when testing light visibility.
 (Set this to zero to see what self-intersections look like.)
 There are more robust ways to solve self-intersection artifacts, not shown in this example.

+* **Force Unlit** (boolean, default off)

+    Override all materials to be rendered as unlit.
+This is not changing the materials' unlit state individually but just forces the renderer to use the unlit result which is the material base color.
+    This is useful to see if there is anything inside the scene for assets which haven't been modeled to work with global illumination and might stay black.
+(VirtualCity.gltf is one such case, which is an interesting model for camera animations though.)

 * **Direct Lighting** (boolean, default on)

     Switch between direct lighting and brute force path tracing.
 Note that singular lights (point, spot, directional added by the KHR_lights_punctual extension) only work with direct lighting!
 Direct lighting ("next event estimation") greatly affects the rendering quality.
-With the importance sampled spherical HDR environment map light, the difference between direct lighting and brute force uni-directional path tracing is stunning.
+With the importance sampled spherical HDR environment map light, the difference between direct lighting and brute force unidirectional path tracing is stunning.
 Try that with an environment light which contains a small bright area light (e.g. sun at clear day)

 * **Ambient Occlusion** (boolean, default on)